jamielife/react-native-toggle/README.md

 ## Notes

 - Any alternative to Native Base *should* work, however I have not tested this.
 You should be able to test easily by editing [here](https://snack.expo.dev/@jamielife/rn-nb-darklight-toggle?platform=web).
-- Any icons should work as well, though matching shape and size will look best.
+- Any icons should work as well, though currenlt the outline is set to always remain visible while the "yellow" animation happens behind it.
+To have them fade in/out respectively you'd need to change `outputRange:[1, 1]` to `outputRange:[1, 0]`.